AryanSaxenaa/Vibe-Editor/README.md

 - HH:MM:SS: `1:15:30`, `0:02:15`

 ## Configuration

+### Automatic Setup (Post-Install)
+When you install vibedit, the postinstall script automatically:
+- **Checks for FFmpeg** - Detects if FFmpeg is already installed on your system
+- **Provides Installation Guidance** - Shows platform-specific commands to install FFmpeg if needed
+- **Setup Instructions** - Displays next steps to get started with Vibedit

 ### API Key Setup
 On first run, Vibedit will prompt you to enter your Groq API key: